If you’re planning a trip to Hot Springs, Arkansas you definitely cannot miss checking out the famous Hot Springs Arkansas Bath Houses.

 Besides visiting the National Park and checking out the historical bathhouses Hot Springs Arkansas has to offer, there are a couple of must-do activities that we recommend if you are looking to enhance your time in Hot Springs, Arkansas.

 Staying at the Hale is definitely the coolest experience you can have at Hot Springs National Park.
-Hotel Hale is the oldest building bathhouse row Arkansas has to offer and has been renovated into a boutique hotel.
+Hotel Hale is the oldest building on Bathhouse Row and has been renovated into a boutique hotel.

 The rooms are absolutely gorgeous and every room has a soaking tub where the hot spring mineral water is pumped directly into the room.
 So if you’re looking for Hot Springs Arkansas hotels with mineral baths, Hotel Hale is your #1 choice.